ShadowTemplate/OPPY/README.md

 ---
 ## Computer Scientists :floppy_disk: - *2015, October* (ongoing)

-Many people consider chat groups annoying and they tend to run away from them as soon as possible or, if not possibile, mute them (typically forever).
+Many people consider chat groups annoying and tend to run away from them as soon as possible or, if not possibile, mute them (typically forever).
 I consider many of my groups an invaluable asset.
 In 2015, after my bachelor's degree, **I created a group with many university